CROSSINGTUD/CryptoAnalysis/README.md

 ## Checkout and Build

 CogniCrypt_SAST uses maven as build tool.
-CogniCrypt_SAST uses WPDS as dependency which is not available at  maven central.
-Checkout and build WPDS from [here](https://github.com/CROSSINGTUD/WPDS).
-Follow the instructions and `mvn install` it to your local maven repository.

-Once done, you can compile and build this project via
+You can compile and build this project via

 ```mvn package -DskipTests=true```.